Product

 CapabilityWhat “ready” meansQuick testRisk if missing

-ReversibilityFlags everywhere; instant rollback <5 minutesCan you revert a UI change without redeploying?Small mistakes become incidents
+ReversibilityFlags are standard; rollback is quick and routineCan you revert a UI/flow change without a full redeploy?Small mistakes become incidents

-developer laptop with code and product dashboards representing shipping and iteration
+laptop with code and analytics dashboards showing shipping tied to measurement

 Share